 Oversight of Independent Auditor.
 The Committee has the sole authority to appoint or replace the independent auditor; provided, however, that this is performed in compliance with NI 51-102.
-The Committee will be directly responsible for the compensation and oversight of the independent auditor (including the resolution of any disagreements between management and the independent auditor) and the Committee will review and assess the effectiveness of the independent auditor on an annual basis.
-The independent auditor will report directly to the Committee.
+The Committee will be directly responsible for the compensation and oversight of the independent auditor (including the resolution of any disagreements between management and the independent auditor) and the Committee will review and assess the effectiveness of the independent auditor will report directly to the Committee.